cplmakerlab/cplmakerlab.github.io/_slidedecks/antiques-and-restoration.md

       * Cancel your membership after one week in order to avoid the larger fee.

-      * .They can give you information on the cost, style, origin, and time period of your antiques.
+      * They can give you information on the cost, style, origin, and time period of your antiques.
     background_color: '#fff7f7'
     background_image: